ogsnowmanos-alt/respybot/replit.md

 ## Overview

-This project is a Discord bot with an integrated Flask web dashboard for monitoring and management.
-The application runs both a Discord bot and a web server concurrently, allowing users to view bot status, health metrics, and operational details through a web interface.
-The bot uses Discord.py for bot functionality and Flask for the web dashboard, with a dark-themed Bootstrap UI for a modern user experience.
+This project is a Discord bot specialized for tracking MMORPG champion respawns, specifically "Kowal Lugusa" and "Straż Lugusa" champions, with automatic rotation system and Polish language interface.
+The bot includes integrated Flask web dashboard for monitoring.
+The application runs both Discord bot and web server concurrently, with the bot configured for a specific Discord server (ID: 1394086742436614316) and channel (ID: 1394086743061299349) for respawn notifications.

 ## User Preferences